 Getting started

 This page provides a walkthrough of how to use PyPhi in an interactive Python session.
+For a theoretical explanation of the computational steps and a complete overview of the mathematical formalism please consult the IIT 4.0 paper.

 Tip